 A smile broke through her steel face.
 The warm interior beneath her stonewall lasted more than a fleeting moment.

 “No. I mean, Miles.
 As in Miles Davis.
 On the radio!”

 “Love jazz,” Mary replied.
 “Used to be a jazz pianist.
 Before the shit hit the fan and landed in my face.”

-For the first time, Nick saw a glimpse of the real Mary.
+For the first time, Jack saw a glimpse of the real Mary.
 She was no longer a hired hooker.
 She was someone he genuinely wanted to get to know.
 A potential friend.

 “Best jazz instrument of them all … at least, in my opinion.”

 “Goddamn, I don’t remember the last time I laughed like this.
 And it wasn’t even that fucking funny.”

 “Well, there’s more where that came from.
 Do you like ice skating?” he added, out of the blue.

 Mary laughed again.